soons1/tp/docs/UserGuide.md

 Format: `list`

-* Persons are listed in the order they were added.
+* Persons are listed in the order they were added, from earliest to latest.
 * The list command is commonly used with the `find` command to reset the view after a search.

 #### 3.1.6 Locating persons: `find`